deltaswapio/deltaswap/deltachain/design/roadmap.md

 Of the explorers listed, the two most popular and well-supported appear to be PingPub, and Big Dipper v2.

 Big Dipper seems to be the more robust, popular, and feature-rich of the two.
 Its only downside appears to be that it (quite reasonably) requires an external database.
-It also has the added benefit of being built in React, which will be easier to support, and allow the blockchain explorer to be more easily merged with the existing Wormhole Network Explorer.
+It also has the added benefit of being built in React, which will be easier to support, and allow the blockchain explorer to be more easily merged with the existing Deltaswap Network Explorer.
 For these reasons, it stands out as being the best production candidate.

 PingPub (LOOK Explorer) has the benefit of only requiring an LCD connection.
 Because it is very easy to run, it may be useful as a development tool.

 # Feature Roadmap

-The upcoming Wormhole Chain features fall into four categories, roughly arranged in their dependency ordering.
+The upcoming Deltaswap Chain features fall into four categories, roughly arranged in their dependency ordering.

 - Basic Functionality
 - Accounting